About

 - Potential contaminants released in the marine environment if structures remain in-situ.

-Many of the projects in the first phase of research will seek to lay the foundation for larger and longer research studies.
+Many of the projects in the first phase of research have sought to lay the foundation for larger and longer research studies.

 Further detail on the research program is available on the Research page.